limnologylauren/Data_Dashboard_Template/README.md

 Required Columns:
 - Date: Expected format is mm/dd/yyyy
 - Site: This column is used to separate the data into different sampling locations.
 - Data: Any number of columns that contain numeric values.
 The name of each column must be unique, and the names of the columns to plot must be included in the Data/Data_Names.xlsx file.
 Optional Column:
 - Site Code: If provided, this column is used for x-axis labels when making boxplots.
 If not provided, the values from the Site column will be used as x-axis labels.

+## Modifying the Dashboard ##
+### Number of Categories ###
+To update the number of category tabs that appear, modify [this](ui.R#L238) section of the `ui.R` file.